-Modhumoti Bank believes that diverse, heterogeneous teams generate greater creativity, innovation and business development.
+Modhumoti Bank PLC., believes that diverse, heterogeneous teams generate greater creativity, innovation and business development.
 An inclusive culture maintains and drives workforce diversity by fostering the exchange of ideas and collaboration among individuals and across groups.
 To speak simply, our constant success depends on maintaining a plurality of perspectives.
-Employees by age group and gender are noted below:
+Employees by age group and gender as of 2024 are noted below:

-01. Gender diversity among members of the No. of male members-15
+01. Gender diversity among members of the No. of male members-14

-Board of Directors No. of female members-05
+Board of Directors No. of female members-04

-02. 2.
-Gender diversity among permanent i.
-Entry level No. of male employees- 181
+02. Gender diversity among permanent i.
+Entry level No. of male employees- 234

-employees No. of female employees- 93
+employees No. of female employees-135

 ii.
-Mid-level No. of male employees- 322
+Mid-level No. of male employees- 345

-No. of female employees- 08
+No. of female employees- 10

 iii.
-Senior No. of male employees- 08
+Senior No. of male employees- 12

 Management No. of female employees- 01

-03 Gender breakdown by age group for i. < 30 years No. of male employees- 66
+03 Gender breakdown by age group for permanent employees i. < 30 years No. of male employees- 114

-permanent employees No. of female employees- 24
+pyees

 ii.
-30-50 years No. of male employees- 429
+30-50 years No. of male employees- 451

-No. of female employees- 77

-iii. > 50 years No. of male employees- 16
+iii. > 50 years No. of male employees- 26

-No. of female employees- 1
+No. of female employees- 2